pmean/build-website/text/02/log-02.md

 end.
 An inch of rain takes a lot of pollen out on a high pollen day but proportionately less pollen out on a low pollen day.

-If you remember your high school algebra, you\'ll recall that the logarithm of a product is equal to the sum of the logarithms.
+If you remember your high school algebra, you'll recall that the logarithm of a product is equal to the sum of the logarithms.

 ![](../../../web/images/02/log-0204.gif)